Copyright © 2016

 Thomas uhmed and ahhed to make it look like he was unsure about the amount.
 Finally after a few minutes he nodded his head and said.

-Mister Sharpe then stepped forward with two small red flags on a short stick; he gave one to each of them and then said.
+Mister Grey then stepped forward with two small red flags on a short stick; he gave one to each of them and then said.

 "I have one of my men at the five mile mark; you will hand him the flag as you pass so there can be no one to not make the full distance.
 If you are ready Gentlemen?"

-The young Officer called to one of his friends to stand with Mister Sharpe to keep the time and then formed his men at the line in the road after he had taken the small red flag from Mister Sharpe.
-At a word from Mister Sharpe the Officer set off with his men at a good solid marching pace of four mile to the hour.
+The young Officer called to one of his friends to stand with Mister Grey to keep the time and then formed his men at the line in the road after he had taken the small red flag from Mister Grey.
+At a word from Mister Grey the Officer set off with his men at a good solid marching pace of four mile to the hour.

 As they came around the second bend in the road, Thomas saw the Officer's men not far ahead.
 He gave the order for one more double time and then slowed to normal pace as he led his boys past the older men.
 Once in the lead he set the pace back to double time and much to the surprise and worry of the young Officer, Thomas led his boys out of sight before the Officer could react.